 Applications can be submitted online by April 17 through the MyMU Portal.
-Click here for more information about these opportunities and to submit an application.
+Read more information about these opportunities and submit an application.

 Once overfished to the point of near extinction, endangered Atlantic sturgeon are sometimes found in large numbers in the Mid-Atlantic and Northeast, although much remains unknown about their populations and behaviors.
 Now Monmouth University Assistant Professor Dr. Keith Dunton and students at the School of Science are working to build a greater understanding of one of the oldest fish species in the world.

 With funding support from the Urban Coast Institute’s Marine Science & Policy Initiative, Dunton and his students launched a series of research projects in the summer to explore the presence, migration patterns and diets of sturgeon in the Sandy Hook Bay and surrounding waters.
 Most recently, Dunton acquired permission from the U.S. Department of Defense to attach acoustic receivers to buoys in the restricted waters off Naval Weapons Station Earle.
 Dunton described the equipment as “an E-ZPass system for fish” that records each time tagged fish move in or out of the area.
 The readings will add to a body of data being collected by research partners in the ocean, coastal rivers and estuaries throughout New York and New Jersey.